There are several types of prescription and nonprescription medications that can be used to treat insomnia.

 Possible side effects of antihistamines include the following:

-With every medicine, there are important precautions to consider.
+With every medication, there are important precautions to consider.
 These include allergies, interactions with other drugs and medical conditions, and safety during pregnancy, lactation, and other stages of life.
+If you have insomnia, talk to your doctor about treatment options.

 National Sleep Foundation